Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Introduction

+Alt~\cite{DBLP:journals/eatcs/Alt16} provides a survey of the literature on packing problems from a theoretical point of view.
+A lot of work has been done on bin packing, strip packing and knapsack, usually with rectangular pieces that can be translated or rotated by $90^\circ$.
+We refer to the survey of Christensen, Khan, Pokutta and Tetali~\cite{CHRISTENSEN201763} for an overview.

+Recently, Merino and Wiese studied a version of $2$-dimensional knapsack where the pieces are convex polygons and arbitrary rotations are allowed and presented a QPTAS for the problem~\cite{DBLP:conf/icalp/MerinoW20}.
+Note that the problem \pack\convexpolygon\square\rotation\ is a special case of the knapsack problem, so it is also $\ER$-hard by our result.

-Several other packing variants are known (or believed) to be NP-hard (some of the sources still lack detailed journal versions).
-Here we mention the problem of packing squares into a square by translation ~\cite{leung1990packing}, packing segments into a simple polygon by translation ~\cite{PackingSegments}, and packing circles into a square ~\cite{demaine2010circle}.
-Alt~\cite{DBLP:journals/eatcs/Alt16} proves by a simple reduction from the partition problem that packing rectangles into a rectangle is NP-hard, and this reduction works with and without rotations allowed (note that \emph{a priory}, it is not clear that rotations make problems more difficult, and it is straightforward to define (artificial) problems that even get easer with rotations).
-It is easy to modify the reduction to the problem of packing rectangles into a square, so this implies NP-hardness of all problems in Table~\ref{fig:Results}.
+Several packing variants are known to be NP-hard.
+Here we mention the problem of packing squares into a square by translation~\cite{leung1990packing}, packing segments into a simple polygon by translation~\cite{PackingSegments}, packing disks into a square~\cite{demaine2010circle}, packing identical simple polygons into a simple polygon by translation~\cite{DBLP:journals/corr/abs-1209-5307}, and packing unit squares into a polygon with holes by translation~\cite{berman1982optimal,fowler1981optimal}.
+Alt~\cite{DBLP:journals/eatcs/Alt16} proves by a simple reduction from the partition problem that packing rectangles into a rectangle is NP-hard, and this reduction works with and without rotations allowed (note that \emph{a priori}, it is not clear that rotations make the problems more difficult, and it is straightforward to define (artificial) problems that even get easier with rotations).
+It is easy to modify the reduction to the problem of packing rectangles into a square, so this implies NP-hardness of all problems in \Cref{fig:Results}.